Batman Begins: Development

-In January 2003, Memento director Christopher Nolan was hired by Warner Bros. to direct an untitled Batman film, and David S. Goyer signed on to write the script two months later.
+In January 2003, Memento director Christopher Nolan was hired by Warner Bros.
+Pictures to direct an untitled Batman film, and David S. Goyer signed on to write the script two months later.
 Nolan stated his intention to reinvent the film franchise of Batman by "doing the origins story of the character, which is a story that's never been told before".
 Nolan said that humanity and realism would be the basis of the origin film, and that "the world of Batman is that of grounded reality.
 [It] will be a recognizable, contemporary reality against which an extraordinary heroic figure arises."
 Goyer said that the goal of the film was to get the audience to care for both Batman and Bruce Wayne.
 Nolan felt the previous films were exercises in style rather than drama, and described his inspiration as being Richard Donner's 1978 film Superman, in its focus on depicting the character's growth.
 Also similar to Superman, Nolan wanted an all-star supporting cast for Batman Begins to lend a more epic feel and credibility to the story.